Completing Networks by Learning Local Connection Patterns: Related Works

 \subsection{KronEM}

-KronEM model\cite{kim2011network} is proposed to solve the network completion problem for networks that have similar patterns between locally and globally structures.
-The model optimizes a kronecker kernel from a partial observable network to represent the global-local relationship, the internal parameters of the model are optimized by using the expectation-maximization approach and a scalable, metropolized Gibbs sampling method.
-However, the KronEM model still has some shortcomings.
-Firstly, not all networks are self-similar.
-Moreover, the size of the networks they want to complete must be the power of kernel size, this limits the application of the KronEM model in real-world scenarios.
+KronEM model \cite{kim2011network} is proposed to solve the network completion problem for the networks that have self-similar structures.
+The model generates a complete network by doing kronecker products based on a kernel matrix recursively, and optimizes the parameters within the kernel by using the expectation-maximization approach and a scalable, metropolized Gibbs sampling method.
+Although the competitive performance can be obtained on many large networks, shortcomings can not be ignored.
+Firstly, the basic assumption that the network should be self-similar can not be satisfied by many real networks \cite{gallos2007review}.
+Second, this model uses too few parameters to represent the rich fine structures of real networks.
+All these limit its applications in real-world.